-Whether you’re gunning for the top-of-the-line model with all the smart integration systems or something spartan that will just ferry you without breaking a sweat, you must consider a few factors in getting an electric scooter.
-We’ve compiled a list of qualities you should look out for when getting one:
+Whether you’re gunning for the top-of-the-line model with all the smart integration systems or something spartan that will just ferry you without breaking a sweat, you must consider a few factors in getting your first ride.
+We’ve compiled a list of qualities you should look out for when getting an e-scooter:

 - Top speed.
 Although they cannot compete with motorcycles in terms of speed, a good scooter should be fast enough to be a good replacement to walking.
 Ideally, your scooter can go twice the average walking speed, which is 5 kph.
 After all, what’s the point of getting a model that you can outpace on foot